 At Master Remodelers, LLC, we understand the importance of choosing the right windows to protect your home from severe weather conditions.
 When it comes to safeguarding your property against hurricanes and impacts for airborne objects during high winds, two popular options emerge: hurricane windows and impact windows.
 The decision of whether to install impact windows or hurricane windows is much easier once you understand how they differ.

 While both types of windows offer enhanced protection, there are slight differences that you should be aware of before deciding which one is best for your home.
-In this article, we will delve into the details and shed light on the similarities and differences between hurricane windows and impact windows which we hope will allow you to make a well-informed decision.
+Our home remodelers and general contractors are ready to teach you the difference!
+Let’s delve into the details and shed light on the similarities and differences between hurricane windows and impact windows which we hope will allow you to make a well-informed decision.

 Jump to a section from the table of contents below by clicking on a topic.